Recover an Azure SQL database using automated database backups

-To recover a deleted database during its retention period using the Azure portal, open the page for your server and in the Operations area, click Deleted databases.
+To recover a deleted database using the Azure portal, open the page for your server and in the Operations area, click Deleted databases.

-You can restore a SQL database on any server in any Azure region from the most recent geo-replicated full and differential backups.
-Geo-Restore uses a geo-redundant backup as its source and can be used to recover a database even if the database or datacenter is inaccessible due to an outage.
+You can restore a SQL database on any server in any Azure region from the most recent geo-replicated backups.
+Geo-restore uses a geo-replicated backup as its source.
+It can be requested even if the database or datacenter is inaccessible due to an outage.

-Geo-Restore is the default recovery option when your database is unavailable because of an incident in the region where the database is hosted.
-If a large-scale incident in a region results in unavailability of your database application, you can restore a database from the geo-replicated backups to a server in any other region.
-There is a delay between when a differential backup is taken and when it is geo-replicated to an Azure blob in a different region.
-This delay can be up to an hour, so, if a disaster occurs, there can be up to one hour data loss.
+Geo-restore is the default recovery option when your database is unavailable because of an incident in the hosting region.
+You can restore the database to a server in any other region.
+There is a delay between when a backup is taken and when it is geo-replicated to an Azure blob in a different region.
+As a result, the restored database can be up to one hour behind the original database.
 The following illustration shows restore of the database from the last available backup in another region.

-For detailed information about using Geo-Restore to recover from an outage, see Recover from an outage
+Point-in-time restore on a geo-secondary is not currently supported.
+Point-in-time restore can be done only on a primary database.
+For detailed information about using geo-restore to recover from an outage, see Recover from an outage.

-To geo-restore a database during its retention period using the Azure portal, open the SQL Databases page and then click Add.
+To geo-restore a database using the Azure portal, open the SQL Databases page and then click Add.
 In the Select source text box, select Backup.
 Specify the backup from which to perform the recovery in the region and on the server of your choice.